The History of Taco Bell

 © History Oasis

-Taco Bell's popular 1990s advertising mascot was a chihuahua dog simply dubbed the Taco Bell Chihuahua.
+Taco Bell’s popular 1990s advertising mascot was a chihuahua named the Taco Bell Chihuahua.

-The dog's actual name was Gidget, and she appeared in numerous memorable ads for the Tex-Mex chain.
+The dog’s actual name was Gidget, and she appeared in numerous memorable ads for the chain.

-Over a decade later in 2009, at age 15, Gidget suffered a stroke and had to be euthanized, ending the life of one of Taco Bell's most iconic brand ambassadors.
+Over a decade later, in 2009, at age 15, Gidget suffered a stroke and had to be euthanized.

 A TACO BELL FRANCHISEE BOUGHT THE NAMING RIGHTS TO BOISE STATE'S BASKETBALL ARENA